Alexander Binder

-Alexander Binder (born 1969 in Bad Ischl, Upper Austria) is an Austrian film director, cameraman and film producer.
+Alexander Binder is an Austrian film director, cameraman and film producer.
 His 2007 film "No Island: The Palmers Kidnapping of 1977" (German: "Keine Insel - Die Palmers Entführung 1977") has been noted in the New York Times.

 Life

 Alexander Binder grew up in Hallstatt and Rosenheim.

 From 1991 to 1995, he studied at the Architecture at the Vienna University of Technology and Philosophy at the University of Vienna.

 From 1995 to 2003, he studied Film at the University of Music and Performing Arts.

 Films (excerpt)

 Films of Alexander Binder as a director: